SofiaDeLaRosa/Mb_vs_time/README.md

  ## Results

  We did SSH key authentication with WEB SERVER and DATA SERVER. <br>
- We calculate the latency between with WEB SERVER and DATA SERVER.
+ We calculate the latency between with WEB SERVER and DATA SERVER. <br>
- We use scp to copy files from one server to another.
+ We use scp to copy files from one server to another. <br>
- We put the last bit in a buffer.
+ We put the last bit in a buffer. <br>
  We graph the latency: x-axis = size(Mb) and y-axis = time(s).

  ## References